 The dado jig can be used separately since the two base plates are not firmly fixed to each other.

-Cut straight long cuts – the aluminum rail on the base plate can also serve as a guide for making straight long cuts.
-Place the base on the workpiece, clamp it down and make a cut.
+The aluminum rail on the base plate can also serve as a guide for making straight long cuts.
+Place the base on the workpiece, clamp it down, and make a cut.

 📌 Found this post useful and inspiring?